sharpton/PhylOTU/README.markdown

 > cmbuild --rf --ere 1.4 <name of model> <reference alignment file>

 For the above command to work, your reference alignment file must be in stockholm format.
 Alternative alignments may require different settings, but will generally look like the above command.
 PhylOTU will build the model for you (using the above parameters as defaults, see section C below for more), but it only needs to occur once.
 Since this is a time intensive process, ensure that you not telling PhylOTU to unnecessairly rebuild a model.
-When you use the --first parameter (see section C, above), PhylOTU will automatically try to build the model for you, so odds are good you'll never need to worry about this.
+When you use the -first parameter (see section C, above), PhylOTU will automatically try to build the model for you, so odds are good you'll never need to worry about this.
 If you do this by hand, any models you construct should be placed in

 > <database>/reference/profiles/